 26th July 2010

 On Monday morning (26th July), a Gastroenterologist (a Scotsman!) was touring the ward along with around a dozen young students behind him (it’s a university hospital).
 He visited to make sure I was fit for discharge.
 He gave me a letter to hand to his friend the Oncologist who I was seeing around 7 hours from discharge time.
-I got a copy of that letter confirming the scan on 25th July compared nicely with the original CT scan results from 8th July (small bowel mesenteric mass, multiple liver mets, and retroperitoneal fibrosis).
+I got a copy of that letter confirming the scan on 25th July compared nicely with the original CT scan results from 8th July (small bowel mesenteric mass, multiple liver mets, and what appeared to be retroperitoneal fibrosis).
 It also confirmed there was some fluid around the biopsy site.

 I found out later that 25th July 2010 was one of the hottest days of the year and 26th July was pretty hot too – so hot I had to wear a T-shirt and shorts to meet my Oncologist for the first time – that’s another story in another blog!